OPUS10 – Application Areas

 Spare parts optimization is the most common application of OPUS10.
 Cutting edge applied mathematics is used to optimize assortment and allocation of spare parts, so that the highest possible performance can be achieved at the lowest possible cost.
 In addition to right-sizing an initial inventory, the tool will also calculate the optimal reallocation and/or replenishment of existing inventory.
-The flexibility of OPUS10 makes it possible to optimize components that are repairable, discardable or a mix (sometime repaired, otherwise discarded), components with completely different resupply solutions, components with different criticality, and components with many different failure modes.
-In scenarios that may include corrective and preventive maintenance, lateral support, time phased roll-out or phase-out of systems and multiple effectiveness targets that differ per location or system type.
+The flexibility of OPUS10 makes it possible to optimize components that are repairable, discardable or a mix thereof (i.e sometimes repaired, otherwise discarded), components with completely different resupply solutions, components with different criticality, and components with many different failure modes.
+Scenario models can include corrective and preventative maintenance, lateral support, time phased roll-out or phase-out of systems and multiple effectiveness targets that differ per location or system type.

-- What items to repair and what items to reorder
+- Which items to repair and which items to reorder

 - Spares assortment and allocation

 With OPUS10 it is also easy to compare alternative logistics support solutions with respect to cost efficiency.
 Because all relevant maintenance costs during the life cycle can be included in the OPUS10 model, different options can be evaluated both in terms of performance and total cost.
-This makes OPUS10 a powerful tool when it comes to evaluating different logistics concepts -- for instance, whether a centralized stock facility is better than several regional stocks.
-Or whether transports of critical components should be carried out by truck (cheap, but longer lead time, necessitating larger inventory) or airplane (more expensive, but shorter lead time, necessitating smaller inventory)
+This makes OPUS10 a powerful tool evaluating different logistics concepts.
+This could include deciding whether a centralized stock facility is better than several regional stocks, or whether transports of critical components should be carried out by truck (cheap, but longer lead time, necessitating larger inventory) or airplane (more expensive, but shorter lead time, necessitating smaller inventory).

-In summary, OPUS10 facilitates proper cost effective optimization of the logistic support organization, spares, personnel and maintenance resources, from a holistic perspective.
+In summary, OPUS10 facilitates proper cost-effective optimization of the logistic support organization, spares, personnel, and maintenance resources, all from a holistic perspective.

-In the same way as with logistic support solutions above, it is easy to compare different system configurations.
-With OPUS10 different design decisions can be evaluated in terms of their impact on maintenance needs, system performance life investments and support costs.
-For instance, is it more cost effective to select an expensive component with a low failure rate than a cheaper component with a high failure rate, assuming each component provides the same function?
+As with logistic support solutions listed above, it is easy to compare different system configurations to decide which is the most effective overall.
+With OPUS10, different design decisions can be evaluated in terms of their impact on maintenance needs, system performance life investments and support costs.
+One example of this would be using OPUS10 to decide whether it is is it more cost effective to select an expensive component with a low failure rate, or if it is better to select a cheaper component with a high failure rate, assuming each component provides the same function.

-When procuring, developing or preparing a proposal for a complex technical system and its logistics support solution, and equally when comparing different proposals and solutions, predictions and evaluations of the ”life support cost” (LSC) is an important part of the analysis of the total life cycle cost (”LCC”).
-Especially as operation and maintenance costs typically constitutes 60-70% of the total cost of ownership for a system.
-OPUS10 is ideal for bottom-up, engineering driven estimates of life support cost.
+When procuring, developing or preparing a proposal for a complex technical system and its logistics support solution, predictions and evaluations of the life support cost (LSC) are important parts of the analysis of its total life cycle cost (LCC), especially as operation and maintenance costs typically constitute 60-70% of the total cost of ownership for a system.
+Opus10 is ideal for bottom-up, engineering-driven estimates of LSC.

-OPUS10 is ideal for analysing how the sensitivity a certain solution is to data inaccuracy or potential changes to different criteria.
-For instance, it is possible to predict how the cost and efficiency of a solution are impacted by:
+OPUS10 is ideal for analyzing how a certain solution is to data inaccuracy or potential changes to different criteria, and makes it possible to predict how the cost and efficiency of a solution are impacted, for instance, by:

-- an increase in the number of systems by 25%
+- an increase of 25% in the number of systems

 - an decrease of operations by 25%